jtannas/katachi/docs/HASH_COMPARISON_DESIGN.md

 It was rough to code...

-But it's makes for an awesome user experience :D
+But it makes for an awesome user experience :D

 ```ruby
 shape = {